5 Advanced Open Source Investigation Techniques

 • Legitimate use cases: collecting data to prevent crime, protect national security or meet regulatory requirements is considered more ethical than collection for marketing or sales purposes.

-Deploying the power of a third party platform
+Deploying the power of an OSINT platform

 At Blackdot, we developed Videris to address this problem by providing the intelligent automation necessary to streamline OSINT practices, while always guaranteeing human-led decisions that keep investigations firmly between the lines of an ethical and targeted approach.